 The benefit of 3-D printing is that it cuts out heavy and expensive bits from the automotive build process.
 Steel body panels would be a thing of the past, instead getting replaced with printed plastic sheets.
 Complex shapes could be easier to produce, allowing designers to really get radical with a car’s styling.
 Crash safety, meanwhile, could be completely revolutionized by the concept.

-While the printed car concept is an interesting one, if we’re ever going to see it in a large scale, it’ll come in motorsports.
+While the printed car concept is an interesting one, if we’re ever going to see it on a large scale, it’ll come in motorsports.

-A car that’s printed allows a great deal of flexibility in how the car is shaped, with different sections of body using different thicknesses of plastic.
-The benefit to aerodynamics could be huge, cutting out a large degree of the testing process, not to mention the huge expense and energy loss that comes with manufacturing parts for wind tunnel testing.
+3-D printing allows a great deal of flexibility in how a car is shaped, with different sections of body using different thicknesses of plastic.
+The benefit to aerodynamics could be huge, cutting out a large degree of the testing process, not to mention the expense and energy loss that comes with manufacturing parts for wind tunnel testing.

 Be sure to head over to Wired